swift-server/swift-aws-lambda-runtime/readme.md

 ## Architecture

-The library defined 3 base protocols for the implementation of a Lambda:
+The library defines three protocols for the implementation of a Lambda Handler.
+From low-level to more convenient:

 ### ByteBufferLambdaHandler